-Applications for the 2016-17 MTM Cohort are now being accepted.
+Applications for the 2017-18 MTM Cohort will open in September.
 The final date to apply is January 6, 2018

 We recently held an online information session about the MTM program, sharing an overview of the application process, as well as discussion with current students.
 You can watch the recording below (previous info sessions are available here)

 Decisions on admissions are made by a committee looking to build a cohort with the range of skills needed for the translational medicine process.
 The committee considers all aspects of the applications packet, including (but not limited to) test scores, academics, essays, letters of recommendation, and prior research and work experience.
 Students from all educational fields are eligible to apply, though all applicants should be aware that the masters curriculum includes required coursework in bioengineering fundamentals.